knpuniversity/php7/knpu/private-constants.md

 In `GenusController` find, `getNotesAction()`.
 This is used by an AJAX call to load notes that appear at the bottom of the genus show page.
 For example, go to `/genus` and click on one of them.
 Bam!
 At the bottom, an AJAX call loads a list of notes, complete with an avatar.
-The comes from the `avatarUri` field that's returned.
+That comes from the `avatarUri` field that's returned.

 Look at the `/images/` part: that looks funny to me.
 All of our images are stored in that directory, and that's fine.
 But I hate having random strings like this in